lreynaldoj/react-yt-flexible/README.md

 ```

 This integration allows you to rapidly prototype and build beautiful, responsive YouTube embeds without leaving your Tailwind workflow.

-## Live Demo

-Check out our [live demo](https://codesandbox.io/p/github/luiserj/react-yt-flexible-examples/main?import=true) to see `ReactYTFlexible` in action and explore more usage examples.

 ## License